hunterjm/hassio-addons/xboxone/README.md

 The LiveID of your Xbox One.
 It can be found in `/device` endpoint.
 Once this addon is up and running [click here](http://hassio.local:5557/device).

+### Option: `ip_address`

+The IP Address of your Xbox One.
+Useful if your xbox lives on a separate subnet.

 ### Option: `name`

 The friendly name for this Xbox which will appear in Home Assistant.